-Crazy Carb Cravings Haunted, Haunted & Harassed Me Mercilessly
+Yikes, How Could I, a Recognized Sugar & Carb Expert, Been Ruled By Crazy Carb Cravings?
+They Haunted, Haunted & Harassed Me Mercilessly

-“Connie, eat me, eat me, eat me,” they seductively pleaded!
+“Connie, eat me, eat me, eat me!” those Quickie Carbs seductively pleaded.

-Of course, I’m joking — as I now can do, after finally conquering my cravings.
+Of course, I’m joking by this absurd idea — as I now can do, after finally conquering my cravings.

 But, at the time, I was startled, flummoxed and unprepared for what felt like a cravings ambush.

 For nearly 15 years, I’d been mostly shunning nutrient-lacking, fiber-stripped sugary nonfoods and refined carbohydrates while enjoying near-perfect health.